ponomarevandrey/biscuit-components/README.md

 # About

-**Biscuit** is a minimalist component library/boilerplate for developing websites based on BEM methodology and a mobile-first approach.
+**Biscuit** is a minimalist component library/boilerplate for developing websites/apps based on BEM methodology and a mobile-first approach.

 Biscuit splits up all page elements into reusable BEM-blocks (components) implemented in Sass/JavaScript/Pug.
 Typical examples of such blocks are 'accordion', 'btn', 'text', 'heading', 'form-group', 'grid-gallery', 'select', 'nav', ...